Chris Antonopoulos (soccer): College

-Chris Antonopoulos continued at Florida International University (FIU) as the goalkeeper from 1987 to 1990, appearing in 44 matches with 36 starts in goal.
+Antonopoulos continued at Florida International University (FIU) as the goalkeeper from 1987 to 1990 (he tore ligaments in his knee on May 25, 1986, the day after graduating from high school and was redshirted during his freshman year at FIU in 1986).
+He appeared in 44 matches with 36 starts in goal during his 4 years there.
 He recorded 134 career saves, ranking 5th on FIU's all-time career saves leaderboard.
 His season-high of 79 saves came in 1990.
 Antonopoulos' career total remains among the top 10 in program history.

 During his time at FIU, in 1989 he was named Defensive MVP of the Viderson Vital Benefit Tournament, after helping lead FIU to a 2–1 victory in the championship match.

 He received a B.A. in Hospitality Management in 1990.